NorwegianVeterinaryInstitute/BioinfTraining/assembly.md

      * the SPAdes assembly
      * the SPAdes assembly with `--careful`

-2. In your webbrowser, go to the course pages listed above.
+2. In your web browser, go to the course pages listed above.
 Find the module where we are comparing to a reference.
    * Have a look at the gff file that contains the genome annotation using `less`.
 What does it contain?
 What's the format like?